arthurhammer/FrameGrabber/README.md

 ## Project Setup

-> **Warning**
-> This code is from my very first project before I knew anything about professional iOS development, tight coupling, dependency injection, or SOLID.

-To learn the fundamentals, I decided to stick to Apple's documentation.

-The project uses MVC with storyboards.
-A few parts use view models.
-The Coordinator pattern navigates from scene to scene. iPadOS-specific layouts are implemented with size classes in code and in storyboards.
-Layouts support Dynamic Type and Accessibility.
+As I wanted to learn the fundamentals with this project, I followed Apple's basic documentation.
+Which meant MVC with storyboards at the time.

-Main components:
+Overview of main components:
 - [`Application`](Frame%20Grabber/Application): Entry point into the app
 - [`Scenes`](Frame%20Grabber/Scenes):The app's main screens
 - [`Packages`](Frame%20Grabber/Packages): Modules extracted so far
-- [`SampleTimeIndexerTests`](Frame%20Grabber/Packages/SampleTimeIndexer/Tests/SampleTimeIndexerTests/): Some tests for a critical part of the app

-## Contact

-Feedback welcome! — hi@arthurhammer.de
+> **Note**
+> This was my very first app without prior experience.
+Keep that in mind when checking out the code 😉

 ## License

 See [`LICENSE`](LICENSE).

-Please don't make it weird and [publish a clone](https://github.com/arthurhammer/FrameGrabber/issues/5) to the App Store.
-If you want to improve the app, I'd love to hear your feedback 🤗
+Please [don't publish a clone](https://github.com/arthurhammer/FrameGrabber/issues/5) to the App Store.
+It's very confusing for users.
+Instead, play around with the code, learn from it, and create something new!
+Make your ideas happen 🤗